Discord-Client-Encyclopedia-Management/Discord3rdparties/README.md

 Will update as needed!

-Feel free to dm me on discord if you discover more!
+Feel free to dm @lexyclear on Discord if you discover more! `DoggoVT#5773`

-I am not responsible for you getting banned from using a 3rd party or you getting kicked from servers.
+## Disclaimer

-Discord @DoggoVT#5773
+We (contributors to this project) are not responsible for you getting banned from using a 3rd party or you getting kicked from servers.